1//! Errors, type aliases, and functions related to working with `Result`.

 384}

-387 fn fmt(&self, f: &mut fmt::Formatter<'_>) -> fmt::Result {
+387fn fmt(&self, f: &mut fmt::Formatter<'_>) -> fmt::Result {

 389 ConnectionError::InvalidCString(ref nul_err) => nul_err.fmt(f),

-390 ConnectionError::BadConnection(ref s) => write!(f, "{s}"),
+390 ConnectionError::BadConnection(ref s) => f.write_fmt(format_args!("{0}", s))write!(f, "{s}"),

-391 ConnectionError::InvalidConnectionUrl(ref s) => write!(f, "{s}"),
+391 ConnectionError::InvalidConnectionUrl(ref s) => f.write_fmt(format_args!("{0}", s))write!(f, "{s}"),

 392 ConnectionError::CouldntSetupConfiguration(ref e) => e.fmt(f),